Spinach pesto is combined with crisp puff pastry to make pinwheels which are perfect for little hands – as well as larger ones!

 - To make the pesto:

-- In a small blender, place the pumpkin seeds, spinach, parmesan and 2 tbsp olive oil.
+- In a small blender, place the pumpkin seeds, spinach, parmesan and 2 tablespoon olive oil.

 - Pulse until you get a fine consistency.
 Scrape down the sides and check there are no whole pumpkin seeds to pose a choking risk for mini mouths.

-- Add an extra tbsp oil if you prefer a runnier texture, blend again and then season with black pepper.
+- Add an extra tablespoon oil if you prefer a runnier texture, blend again and then season with black pepper.

 - To make the pinwheels: